ttetrafon/system-intelligence-obsidian-vault/Game System/Equipment/Wealth.md

 Your wealth is a [[../Gameplay/Resources.md|recourse]] that gets spent/increased during your life.

 # Daily Expenses

-At the start of each [[../Gameplay/Timekeeping.md#Cycle (week)|cycle]] you must decide how much money you will spend to support your lifestyle.
-This choice does not directly affects your statistics and abilities, but sometimes it will be translated in a [[Bonuses & Penalties|bonus/penalty](../Gameplay/Bonuses%20&%20Penalties.md) (equal to the difference), depending on the situation.
+At the start of each [[../Gameplay/Timekeeping.md#Time Passage|cycle]] you must decide how much money you will spend to support your lifestyle.
+This choice does not directly affects your statistics and abilities, but sometimes it will be translated in a [[|bonus/penalty]].

 |  lifestyle   | expenditure target |
 |:------------:|:------------------:|